 Be sure to place all of your important and compelling messaging, visuals, and CTAs above the fold.
 Even if you have the most enticing email in the world, some subscribers will still bounce the minute they scan the beginnings of your email.

 Take this scenario and make the most of it by placing your most important and compelling information above the email fold.
 Best case scenario, it’ll work and they’ll scroll down to read more – and worst case, they’ll be exposed to the most important highlights of your email.

 Always consider placing CTAs and other actionable takeaways at the end of your emails.
 It’s always a good idea to remind your readers that they can take actionable steps if they’re swayed by your content.
 If you’re at the later emails of your email series, you can reinforce the main conversion goal of your campaign by adding reminder CTA buttons or links at the end of your email.

 Emails get delivered to their readers in all shapes, sizes, and styles, so be mindful of how your email content will be consumed.
 When executing and developing the actual emails themselves, be sure to keep your emails accessible for those who view their emails in HTML, HTML without images, and plain text.

 Some ways to help improve email accessibility:

 - Utilize multi-part MIME format for those who don’t want to open images or can’t receive HTML (in which it switches to plain text)

 - Optimize HTML emails by using alt tags for images with meaningful information

 - Use text rather than images for important headlines and content

-So there you have it, six points that’ll have your readers begging to get their hands on your amazing and incredibly-sought-after project.
+So there you have it, six points (plus a bonus) that’ll have your readers begging to get their hands on your amazing and incredibly-sought-after project.
 Now then, it’s time for you to start teasing your subscribers!